gitgud-software/FlansMod/README.md

 This GitHub environment is to be treated maturely -- do not release any of this source code without prior permission from jamioflan.

+Edit by FEX: Please don't use any of the code updated by me without telling me before, thanks.
+(just wanna keep track of stuff ~~ idk where else to leave this info.)